giampaolo/giampaolo.github.io/content/blog/2016/how-to-always-execute-exit-funs-in-python.rst

     os.kill(os.getpid(), signal.SIGTERM)

-It must be noted that the same thing would happen if instead of `atexit.register() <https://docs.python.org/3/library/atexit.html#atexit.register>`__ we would use a "finally" clause.
+It must be noted that the same thing would happen if instead of `atexit.register() <https://docs.python.org/3/library/atexit.html#atexit.register>`__ we used a "finally" clause.
 It turns out the correct way to make sure the exit function is always called in case a signal is received is to register it via `signal.signal() <https://docs.python.org/3/library/signal.html#signal.signal>`__.
 That has a drawback though: in case a third-party module has already registered a function for that signal (``SIGTERM`` or whatever), your new function will **overwrite** the old one:

 .. code-block:: python